EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

       --passwordstyle [skip|encrypted|plaintext]                                      optional: for export, sets the password style of exported API datasources (default: skip).
       --librarystyle [emit_all|in_use_only]                                           optional: for export, sets the library style  (default: emit_all).
       --apioptionsstyle [emit_all|skip_default]                                       optional: for export, sets the api options (default: emit_all).
-      --synchronize [true|false]                                                      optional: Used by extract & synchronize zip file with directory folder (default: false).
+      --synchronize [replace|merge]                                                   optional: Export only- Used only by extract to synchronize zip file with directory folder (default: merge) replace will remove root directory contents and replace with zip contents.
       -v, --verbose                                                                   optional: whether to display detailed results, or just a summary.
 ```
 ***